maziac/DeZog/design/ZxNextInterface.md

 # ZX Next SW

-The ZX Next requires a program to be executed on the Next to communicate with the PC with the z80-debug-adapter.
+The ZX Next requires a program to be executed on the Next to communicate with the PC with DeZog.
 The SW has the following main tasks:
-- communication with z80-debug
+- communication with DeZog
 - read/write registers
 - break the execution
 - set SW breakpoints